Fiwafoofa/website/README.md

 For this deliverable I built out the structure of my application using HTML.

-- **HTML pages** - At least 6 HTML page that represent the ability to login, home page, create/view products, and create/view groups.
+- **HTML pages** - 4 HTML page that are to login, a manager dashboard page, a admin group page, and an employee page.
 - **Links** - The login page automatically links to the home page.
-The home page contains links for every group and product they are given access to.
+Each of the pages contains links for every page but will be removed.
+At the end, the only link should be one from the admin group page to a manager dashboard page.
 - **Text** - Each of the products are represented by a textual description.
-- **Images** - Display an image of the product
+- **Images** - Display an image of the product (and maybe employee faces).
 - **Login** - Input box and submit button for login.
+Login will determine which page the user will be directed to.
 - **Database** - The product and group information are pulled from the database.
 - **WebSocket** - The update of product tasks are updated to the web app in realtime.
+The data will update the `Last Updated` column in the various tables

+## TODO LATER

 ## CSS deliverable